-- Within 15 days of the assessment in the case of complementary income tax - Within 30 days from the conclusion of the contract or lease in the case of rental income and capital gains
+- Within 15 days of the assessment in the case of complementary income tax - Within 30 days from the date of payment in the case of rental income

 Monthly advance payments are due by the 15th day of the following month in respect of business income.
 The amount of each payment is one-twelfth of the final liability for the previous year.